NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

 Returns whether the curve is enabled or not at the given *time*.
 When not activated the curve will not be rendered at all in the image.

+.. method:: NatronEngine.BezierCurve.getKeyframes()

+    :rtype: :class:`PyList`

+Returns a list of all keyframes set on the Bezier animation.

 .. method:: NatronEngine.BezierCurve.getNumControlPoints()